-6.154.
-On-street parking is likely to occur, roads should be designed to safely accommodate unallocated on-street parking of a level to deter indiscriminate parking and the obstruction of footpaths and roads.
-The level of provision should be determined on a site-by-site basis.

-- 6.155.
-Anglian Water has a pre-planning service, which includes a capacity check to determine the impact of sewerage from a proposed development.
+- 6.112 On-street parking is likely to occur, roads should be designed to safely accommodate unallocated on-street parking of a level to deter indiscriminate parking and the obstruction of footpaths and roads.
+The level of provision should be determined on a site-by-site basis. - 6.113 Anglian Water has a pre-planning service, which includes a capacity check to determine the impact of sewerage from a proposed development.
 See earlier paragraphs 5.20 and 5.30.
-To ensure wastewater is managed appropriately throughout Blakeney it is expected that new homes be connected to the sewerage system prior to being occupied. - 6.156.
-Implementation of high-quality design that is sensitive to its surroundings and is in keeping the appearance and location of key features should Blakeney Draft Neighbourhood Plan be considered early in the design process to ensure that they are well integrated into development proposals and form part of a cohesive and visually appealing environment.
+To ensure wastewater is managed appropriately throughout Blakeney it is expected that new homes be connected to the sewerage system prior to being occupied. - 6.114 Implementation of high-quality design that is sensitive to its surroundings and is in keeping - the appearance and location of key features should be considered early in the design process to ensure that they are well integrated into development proposals and form part of a cohesive and visually appealing environment.

-POLICY 6: Design of Development
+Policy 6 - Design of Development

-All development will be expected to deliver high quality design, encouraged to use the Building for a Healthy Life, Streets for All principles (or subsequent updates) and meet the following criteria:-
+All development will be expected to deliver high quality design, encouraged to use the Building for a Healthy Life, Streets for All principles (or subsequent updates) and meet the following criteria:

-- 1) provide a mix of types to include one and two bedroom homes, with an emphasis on local needs, first time buyers, starter homes and good quality accommodation for elderly people; - respect and be sensitive to the local character of Blakeney and natural assets of the surrounding area, taking every opportunity through design and materials to reinforce a strong sense of place, individuality and local distinctiveness, as defined in the North Norfolk Landscape Character Assessment SPD; - 3) preserve or enhance the character and appearance of the Blakeney Conservation Area and protect the setting of designated and non-designated heritage assets as defined in the Blakeney Conservation Area Appraisal and Management Plan or subsequent updates; - 4) all new developments which require a connection to the public sewerage network will be required to demonstrate that there is sufficient capacity in the sewerage network to accommodate the development and may be subject to conditions to ensure that dwellings are not occupied until the capacity is available; - 5) the massing, height, scale and proximity, of any proposed development does not result in an unacceptable loss of light or overshadowing, or other adverse amenity impacts on other properties; - 6) design of roads and parking areas within any site should minimise effects on pedestrians, in particular safeguarding children in areas where they walk or play, designing in measures to discourage indiscriminate and pavement parking by residents and visitors; - 7) incorporate adequate landscaping to mitigate visual impact of the development and to ensure proposals merge into the existing coastal village context and respond to the wider countryside setting; landscape proposals should form an integral part of the design, with particular trees and hedgerows retained unless their value is deemed low following surveys in accordance with Sestablished practice and a replacement planting scheme is approved;
+- In schemes of 10 or more dwellings, provide a mix of types to include one and two-bedroom homes, with an emphasis on local needs, first time buyers, starter homes and good quality accommodation for elderly people; - respect and be sensitive to the local character of Blakeney and natural assets of the surrounding area, taking every opportunity through design and materials to reinforce a strong sense of place, individuality and local distinctiveness, as defined in the North Norfolk Landscape Character Assessment SPD; - preserve or enhance the character and appearance of the Blakeney Conservation Area and protect the setting of designated and nondesignated heritage assets as defined in the Blakeney Conservation Area Appraisal and Management Plan or subsequent updates; - all new developments which require a connection to the public sewerage network will be required to demonstrate that there is sufficient capacity in the sewerage network to accommodate the development and may be subject to conditions to ensure that dwellings are not occupied until the capacity is available;

+5) th he massing, height, scale and proximity, of any proposed development d loes not result in an unacceptable loss of light or overshadowing, or 0 ther adverse amenity impacts on other properties;